Scientific Research and Regulatory Review of the Pesticide Label

-- Pesticide X is a chemical which can travel (seep or leach) through soil and contaminate groundwater.
+- Pesticide X is a chemical that can travel (seep or leach) through the soil and contaminate groundwater.
 Users are advised not to apply pesticide X where the water table (groundwater) is close to the surface, and where the soils are very permeable.

 - Do not apply when weather conditions favor drift from target areas.

 - This product may not be mixed or loaded within 50 feet of intermittent streams and rivers, or natural or impounded lakes and reservoirs.

 Pesticide registration does not end the oversight process by EPA, or the responsibility of the manufacturer.
 Employees of manufacturers are required, under penalty of fine and/or imprisonment, to report any adverse pesticidal effects not previously submitted to EPA.
 Manufacturers may become cognizant of new information as a result of continued laboratory testing, or learn of incidents where field use of a product harmed wildlife or contaminated the environment.
 EPA, in cooperation with the pesticide manufacturer, may review labels as new information becomes available to ensure that the language is specific enough to protect wildlife.
 In addition, EPA may undertake a special review to determine whether their prior registration decisions continue to provide adequate environmental protection.

 The special review process (40 CFR Part 154.7) allows EPA legal recourse to reconsider all data, wildlife incidents, and regulatory decisions relevant to prior registration of a pesticide.
 Four of the six criteria listed for special review specifically mention nontarget effects, effects on endangered species, habitat destruction, and the environment.
 Wildlife considerations, therefore, are important to decisions on the continued registration of pesticides.